shakebugs/shake-docs/docs/ios/user-feedback/silent-user-feedback.md

 ## Overview
 You can send silent user feedback to yourself by calling the `Shake.silentReport` method anywhere after `Shake.start`.
 Feel free to add your own description to it as well.

-*ShakeReportConfiguration* determines which data is attached to the silent user feedback:
+*SHKShakeReportConfiguration* determines which data is attached to the silent user feedback:
 * Files returned by the [onPrepareData](/ios/configuration-and-data/auto-attach-files.md) callback.
 * [Auto screen recording](/ios/configuration-and-data/auto-screen-recording.md) if the feature is turned on.
 * Etc.